UnityGameStudio/Corruption-Game/README.md

 This project is not affiliated with, endorsed by, or representative of any real individuals, organizations, or political entities.

+# AI Art

 Certain art backgrounds have been created with Chatgpt.
+We support art made by human, so if you want to re-do the art, send us a message in youtube.
+You will receive credits in the Game.